tomhrr/cosh/doc/all.md

    response for that query.
 The result from the call is a hash, including separate entries for the header, question, answer, and authority sections from the DNS response.
+ - `dig/t`: like `dig +trace`, so the result from the call is a generator over a series of hashes, where each hash contains the answer from the next level of the hierarchy, starting at the root.
+ - `digat`: takes a DNS record type, a DNS name, and a nameserver IP address or hostname.
+Queries the nameserver and returns a response with the same format as `dig`.

 #### Miscellaneous functions